Icenium/appbuilder-sublime-package/README.md

 * Telerik AppBuilder Command-Line Interface
 * Any software required by the <a href="https://www.npmjs.org/package/appbuilder" target="_blank">Telerik AppBuilder Command-Line Interface</a>

+> This version of the Telerik AppBuilder package is available only for Sublime Text 2.
+This package will become compatible with Sublime Text 3 in the next release of Telerik AppBuilder.

 ### Install the Package

 Install this package with <a href="http://wbond.net/sublime_packages/package_control" target="_blank">Package Control</a>.